PARODY-LYRICS, based on classical poetry (limericks), a continuation of earlier posts.

 ORIGINAL POETRY: For this post the underlying poetic works were taken from a variety of authors, with lyrics 'enhanced by Bob Dylan'.

 PARODY COMPOSED: Giorgio Coniglio, July 2016.
-To return to the corresponding post on "Daily Illustrated Nonsense" (and to see the lyrics without the chord-chart indications) click HERE
+To return to the corresponding post on "Daily Illustrated Nonsense", click HERE.

 prior offerings: (as per the initial post of April 19, 2021)